stephenhillier/apitest/README.md

 [See the full example](#complete-example) for more on how test specs can be defined using these properties.

+### Limitations

+Response body assertions:  only flat JSON schemas are supported

 ### Command line

 `apitest -f input.yaml`